collective/Products.NoDuplicateLogin/README.txt

   In your PAS 'acl_users', select 'NoDuplicateLogin' from the add list.
 Give it an id and title, and push the add button.

-  Enable the Authentication plugin and the Credentials Reset interfaces in the after-add screen.
+  Enable the 'Authentication' and the 'Credentials Reset' plugin interfaces in the after-add screen.

   Rearrange the order of your 'Authentication Plugins' so that the 'NoDuplicateLogin' plugin is at the top.

   That's it!
 Test it out.

 Implementation